Matt Morris (baseball)

-Matthew Christian Morris (born August 9, 1974) is an American former professional baseball player.
-He played in Major League Baseball as a right-handed pitcher from 1997 through 2008, most notably as a member of the St. Louis Cardinals where, he was a two-time All-Star and led the National League in 2001 with 22 wins.
-After playing nine seasons with the Cardinals, he played his last four seasons with the San Francisco Giants and the Pittsburgh Pirates.
+Matthew Christian Morris (born August 9, 1974) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 1997 through 2008, most notably as a member of the St. Louis Cardinals, where he was a two-time All-Star and led the National League in 2001 with 22 wins.
+After playing nine seasons with the Cardinals, he played his last three seasons with the San Francisco Giants and Pittsburgh Pirates.

 Early life

 Morris was born in Middletown, New York, the youngest of three children of George, a Vietnam War veteran and Local 580 ironworker, and Diane Morris.
 Both of his sisters played softball for the Wagner College Seahawks.

 Morris moved to nearby Montgomery, New York, at 13 years old where he played baseball at Valley Central High School.
 After a strong performance while trying out at the Empire State Games, he was converted from an infielder to a pitcher.
 He was selected in the 25th round of the 1992 Major League Baseball draft by the Milwaukee Brewers, but chose instead to attend Seton Hall University and play college baseball for the Pirates under head coach Mike Sheppard.

 At Seton Hall, Morris was named first-team All-America as a junior by Baseball America and the American Baseball Coaches Association.
 He was teammates with Jason Grilli.
 In 1993, he played collegiate summer baseball in the Cape Cod Baseball League for the Hyannis Mets where he tossed a no-hitter to batterymate Jason Varitek and was named a league all-star.